Jacob Thomas (police officer): Career

 Thomas started his police service in 1987 as an Assistant Superintendent of Police, his initial postings were at Thodupuzha and Kasaragod and in 1989, he was promoted as the Superintendent of Police at the Criminal Investigation Department, a post he held until 1991 when he was appointed as the managing director of the Plantation Corporation of Kerala Limited.
 His next posting was at the Kerala State Horticulture Products Development Corporation (Horticorp), as its managing director in 1993.
 He went back to police service in 1997 as the Commissioner of Police of Kochi and returned to the Crime Investigation Department as a Deputy Inspector General of Police (DIG) in 1998 but his tenure there was short as he was moved to the Kerala Women's Commission as its director the next year.
-He held the post for almost five years before moving to the Motor Vehicles Department of the Government of Kerala in 2003 as the Joint Transport Commissioner.
+He held the post for almost five years before moving to the Motor Vehicles Department of the Government of Keralam in 2003 as the Joint Transport Commissioner.

 The next posting of Thomas was as the Chief Investigation Officer of the Kerala State Human Rights Commission in 2003, followed by postings as the senior advisor of administration at the Kerala State Council for Science, Technology and Environment, in 2004 and as the chairman and managing director of the Kerala State Civil Supplies Corporation, the same year.
 He became the chairman of the board of directors of the Kerala State Film Development Corporation, simultaneously serving as a member of the board of governors of Sree Chitra Thirunal College of Engineering, as a member of the board of directors of the Kerala State Road Transport Corporation and as the managing director of the Kerala Transport Development Finance Corporation during the period until 2010 when he was appointed as the managing director of the Kerala Shipping and Inland Navigation Corporation.
 He also held the position of the director of ports.

 Jacob Thomas was promoted as the Additional Director General of Police in 2014 with a placement at the Lokayukta and later at the Vigilance & Anti-Corruption Bureau as its director, a post he held until 2015.
 He returned to head the Vigilance & Anti-Corruption Bureau in 2016, in between he served as the Director General of the Fire and Rescue Services, Civil Defense and Home Guards and as the chairman and managing director of the Kerala Police Housing & Construction Corporation.

 In 2017, he was appointed as the Director General of the Institute of Management in Government, Apex Training Institute of the Government of Kerala, but was suspended from service in December 2017.
 Though he was reinstated after the period of suspension, he was served a second suspension notice in April 2018, citing the publication of his autobiography as the reason.
 In December 2018, his suspension was extended by another six months.

 Thomas retired from service as the managing director of The Metal Industries Limited, Shoranur on 31 May 2020.